Attractions and Activities in Avatele

-Village showdays are a grand event in Niue, where every village has its own showday to showcase their best harvest, crafts, entertainment and more!
+Village showdays are a grand event in Niue, where every village has its own show day to showcase its best harvest, crafts, entertainment and more!
 Head down to the village green to mingle with the locals of Avatele, try local food, watch cultural performances and take part in activities.
-The Avatele showday typically takes place in October, but head to What Are Village Showdays in Niue? for specific dates.
+The Avatele Show Day typically takes place in October, but head to What Are Village Showdays in Niue? for specific dates.

 8. Or See the Avatele Marine Day

-Avatele Bay is the base for stand-up paddle boarding (SUP) with Niue Blue.
+Avatele Bay is the base for stand-up paddleboarding (SUP) with Buccaneer Adventures.
 Either hire SUP boards, lifejackets and a paddle from their dive shop and explore on your own or learn how to paddleboard with a SUP lesson.
 SUP is a relaxing way to explore the reef and get a workout on your strength, endurance and balance.
 SUP at Avatele Bay is best done at low tide.
-Hire SUP equipment from Niue Blue’s base in Tamakautoga, next to the Scenic Matavai Resort.
+Hire SUP equipment from Buccaneer Adventures’ base in Tamakautoga, next to the Scenic Matavai Resort.